-Slicing your meat when making making beef jerky is where you get to decide whether you want a chewy jerky or a more tender jerky.
-Here you will learn the different ways of slicing meat so you can get the best feel and taste out of your jerky!
+Slicing meat when making making beef jerky is where you get to decide whether you want a chewy jerky or a more tender jerky.
+Here you will learn the different ways of slicing meat so you can get the best feel and taste out of your beef jerky!

 So hopefully at this point you have decided what type of meat to use when making your homemade beef jerky, now you just need to trim and slice it!
 If you haven't picked a cut of beef yet, visit my page on Best Cuts of Beef for Jerky.